COMPSCI H250: Honors Section for Introduction to Computation

 Air on G's String and Chapter XIV.

-- Session 12, 21 November: Further discussion of Chapter XIV
+- Session 12, 21 November: General discussion of other topics in

 - No class 28 November (Thanksgiving break)

 - Session 13, 5 December: Class Presentations.
-We may want to
+The plan is to